jyneto/Stack-List/README.md

 #Stack and List Generic Collection

-Assignment that involves creating and managing a collection of Employee objects using two common generic types in C#: Stack and List.
+<p>Assignment that involves creating and managing a collection of Employee objects using two common generic types in C#: Stack and List.

 The task is divided into two parts: